 They’re part of the whole digestive system and help to effectively break down food such as hay and fibrous materials many other animals are unable to.
 Molars towards the back of the mouth further help grind down food.

 Unlike humans, or indeed dogs and cats, rabbits are born with rooted teeth – they don’t have baby teeth which fall out to be replaced by sturdy adult ones.
-They grow throughout their life and are constantly being worn down and renewed.
+A rabbit’s teeth grow throughout their life and are constantly being worn down and renewed.

 However, dental disease is very common in rabbits which is why keeping on top of their diet is really important.
 With regular care, you can make sure your rabbit’s teeth stay in great condition.